DockYard/ember-in-viewport/README.md

   Also, if your sentinel (component that uses this mixin) is a zero-height element, ensure that the sentinel actually is able to enter the viewport.

+- `viewportDescriptor: string`

+  Default: `null`

+  This option tells in-viewport that you have multiple items you want to observe on the same page; however, since you might have multiple elements on the page with the same `scrollableArea` but different options (e.g. `viewportTolerance`), it is necessary to let ember-in-viewport know that we should treat those two elements differently.

+  The reason this is important is because we optimize the IntersectionObserver to reuse the instance instead of creating another IntersectionObserver for every item on the page.
+However, due to this optimization, we need to know if the items on the page you want to observe are of different types - see example below:

+  e.g. `artwork` and `infinityLoader` would be two examples of `viewportDescriptor` where they both use the same `scrollableArea` (window or element) but may have different config options such as `viewportTolerance`, `viewportSpy`, etc;

 ### Global options

 You can set application wide defaults for `ember-in-viewport` in your app (they are still manually overridable inside of a Component).
 To set new defaults, just add a config object to `config/environment.js`, like so: